Daybreak (Battlestar Galactica): Reception

 "Daybreak (Part 2)" was watched by 2.4 million total viewers, a 56% surge from the season three finale and the series' best numbers since the season 2.5 premiere, "Resurrection Ship, Part 1".
 This led to a 1.7 household rating.
 The series finale also drew 1.5 million viewers in the key 18-to-49-year-old demographic, and 1.6 million viewers aged 25-to-54, the best in each demographic since "Resurrection Ship, Part 2".
 The numbers do not take into account timeshifting via digital video recorders, which typically adds another 700,000 Battlestar Galactica viewers per episode.

 Critical reception of the finale varied.
 Alan Sepinwall of The Star Ledger wrote "so the amazing four-year journey of Battlestar Galactica comes to an end, and I feel very, very good about it – even as I suspect others may not."
 Mary McNamara of the Los Angeles Times praised Moore and the writing team for "not copping out" and commented that it was "hard to imagine a more visually and thematically satisfying finale".
 Richard Vine of The Guardian opined that "somehow, out of all the doom and gloom, death, destruction and nihilism we've had, Battlestar Galactica finished with something approaching a happy ending."
 He concluded that the episode was ultimately satisfying, noting that "most of the major questions were dealt with in some form or another."

 Mother Jones magazine noted that the finale did little to genuinely resolve many plotlines and subplots, and pondered the implications for the industry.
 Mark Perigard of the Boston Herald concluded that "The desire to wrap everything up in a neat package–which is so contrary to the spirit of this show–hobbled the series creators."
 Salon.com contrasted the finale with the rest of the series noting that the episode finished with "40 minutes of speeches about lessons learned and the need to 'break the cycle', the naiveté of which did indeed feel like a break— from the knowing, worldly stoicism that made Battlestar Galactica so refreshing to begin with."
 Time magazine noted that it seemed hard to believe that an advanced culture would discard all of its technology.

-Fantasy author George R.R.
-Martin expressed his dissatisfaction, commenting: "Battlestar Galactica ends with 'God Did It.'
-Looks like somebody skipped Writing 101, when you learn that a deus ex machina is a crappy way to end a story.
-Yeah, yeah, sometimes the journey is its own reward.
-I certainly enjoyed much of the journey with BSG.
-But damn it, doesn't anybody know how to write an ending any more?
-Writing 101, kids.
-Adam and Eve, God Did It, It Was All a Dream?
-I've seen Clarion students left stunned and bleeding for turning in stories with those endings."